Peer Coaching

 PURPOSE

-Foster Family Alliance of NC (FFA-NC), is developing a Peer Coaching program to support the needs of families experiencing burnout, placement instability and possible disruption.
-The additional coaching will support the current private agency staff in providing support to the family not to the child/youth in the home.
-FFA-NC will not provide direct guidance or recommendations about the individual child/youth case but will encourage the resource parent to work in partnership with their private agency, GAL and county social worker.
-FFA-NC’s hope is that by providing more support to the family they will gain confidence, education and encouragement to continue to meet the needs of the child/youth in their home.
+Foster Family Alliance of NC (FFA-NC) has developed a Resource Parent peer coaching program to support the needs of families experiencing burnout, placement instability and possible disruption.
+Licensed Resource Parents, who are actively serving children/youth in their home, can receive additional coaching to provide support to the family specifically.
+FFA-NC will not provide direct guidance or recommendations about the individual child/ youth case but will encourage the Resource Parent to work in partnership with their private agency, GAL and county social worker.
+FFA-NC’s hope is to provide support to the family so they will gain confidence, education and encouragement to continue to meet the needs of the child/youth in their home.
+FFA-NC's peer coaching model is designed to meet families at the moments they are most likely to quit.
+Experienced foster parents are trained to coach peers through high-stress situations, help them problem-solve, and connect them to practical supports.
+Flexible funds allow families access to supports or engage in self-care activities when stress is high.
+Additionally, coaches have access to refer families to short term therapy to address further needs.

 FFA-NC will provide individual coaching to families to offer the following: